Heading to Maui and want to see some of the incredible Hawaiian sea life? Scroll to find exactly where to see turtles on your next Hawaiian vacation!

 Take a walk along the rocks, explore sea caves, and spot turtles from above!
 Initially, you might find it tricky to identify the turtles because they can look like rocks.

 Kaeleku Point is on the southwest side of Napili Bay.
-The area attracts a large number of tourists because of the easily accessible and the calm water.
+The area attracts a large number of tourists because of the easily accessible and calm water.
 But it’s perfect for both sea turtles and snorkeling!

-You can swim with the turtles and have an experience of a lifetime.
+You can swim with the Napili Bay turtles and have an experience of a lifetime.
 You can also witness the Hawaiian sea turtle in abundance here, which is why it’s a main spot for where to see turtles in Maui.

 Things to Know About Turtles in Maui

 - Chasing, riding, or even touching the turtles is strictly prohibited, and harassing the sea creature any way can land you in big trouble.
 Fines can be thousands of dollars.
+They are protected under the endangered species act.

 What is the Best Time of Day to See Turtles in Maui?

 For the best chances of seeing turtles, you should keep certain factors in mind.
-When you go snorkeling or swimming, certain things will influence if you’ll see a lot of a few sea turtles.
+When you go snorkeling or swimming, certain things will influence if you’ll see a lot or a few sea turtles.
 They include:

 - The location of the sun